-American River College offers various apprenticeships in carpentry, such as A.A. degrees in Carpentry Apprenticeship, Electrical Apprenticeship, and a Sheet Metal Apprenticeship.
+The American River College in Sacramento, California, has a Carpenter Apprenticeship program that has gained state approval from the California Department of Apprenticeship Standards.
+Associate degrees are available in Carpentry Apprenticeship, Electrical Apprenticeship, and Sheet Metal Apprenticeship.
 Certificates are offered in similar areas, like the Carpenters Apprenticeship, Electrical Residential Apprenticeship, Ironworker Apprenticeship, and Residential/Commercial Electrician Trainee.
 Department apprenticeships are also available in four areas, including a Green Technology Apprenticeship and a Utilities Worker Pre-Apprenticeship.

 Top Carpentry Schools